Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: II. Boltzmann Entropy of the Majorana-Schwinger gas

-From Fig. \ref{fig:pic1}, it is clear that the statistical weight of a non-interacting gas of Majorana fermions deviates significantly from the regular fermionic weight.
-This is shown explicitly in Fig. \ref{fig:sub1}, where we have plotted the fermionic and bosonic weights alongside the majoranic.
-Such a plot illustrates the huge discrepancies between the majoranic many-body state and that of the Fermi and Bose systems, and hints that the former is an example of a completely new, distinct theory of quantum statistics.
+From Fig. \ref{fig:pic1}, it is clear that the statistical weight of a non-interacting gas of Majorana-Schwinger fermions deviates significantly from the regular fermionic weight.
+This is shown explicitly in Fig. \ref{fig:sub1}, where we have plotted the fermionic and bosonic weights alongside the MSF result.
+Such a plot illustrates the huge discrepancies between the MS many-body state and that of the Fermi and Bose systems, and hints that the former is an example of a completely new, distinct theory of quantum statistics.

-Beyond the usual fermion or boson ensemble, it is also worth noting that the Majorana statistics varies significantly from the "intermediate" statistics that attempts to describe the many-body behavior of particles that interpolate between a fermionic and bosonic character.
+Beyond the usual fermion or boson ensemble, it is also worth noting that the Majorana-Schwinger statistics varies significantly from the "intermediate" statistics that attempts to describe the many-body behavior of particles that interpolate between a fermionic and bosonic character.
 Often known as fractional exclusion statistics (FES), the theoretical groundwork for such a theory was first proposed by Haldane in 1991 and expanded upon by Y.S.
 Wu in 1994 \cite{Haldane, Wu}.
 The statistical weight of a gas described by the Haldane-Wu statistics is given by

 where the parameter $\alpha$ is defined as \cite{Khare}